-We gratefully acknowledge the contribution of the members of the co-design group.
+We gratefully acknowledge the contribution of the members of the co-design group for their lived experience expertise.
 Their involvement was critical in ensuring that this toolkit reflects the perspectives of people impacted by stroke.
-We thank Ellen Cotton, Speech Language Pathologist, and Jenna Bang who have contributed to the section on assisting group members with communication disorders.
+We thank Ellen Cotton and Jenna Bang, both Speech Language Pathologists, who have contributed to the section on assisting group members with communication disorders.
 We also thank our colleagues at March of Dimes Canada for their feedback and insights in creating a valuable and user-friendly resource.